 much more raw and under-produced than the demo that preceded it, as well as the album that followed.
 In a sense, this almost

 comes off like Nåstrond's answer to Wrath of the Tyrant, by Emperor.
-The overall sound
+The overall

-reminiscent of early Emperor.
+seem reminiscent of early Emperor.
 One of the main problems with this release has to be the drumming.
 It sounds like the drummer

 is pounding on cardboard boxes, at times, while the double-bass in the background gives an inauthentic vibe to the music.